ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/README.md

 In this tutorial you learn how to read, interpret, and write those attestations.

 The contract we'll be using is on the Optimism Goerli network, at address [`0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77`](https://goerli-explorer.optimism.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77).
+On the production Optimism network the contract is [at the same address](https://explorer.optimism.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77)

 Note: This is the tutorial for programmatic access to the contract.
 There is also a [web-based user interface](https://attestationstation.xyz/).